 The basic rule to make all of these ice cubes is the same.
 Firstly, you fill each individual cell up only half way with water.
 Here is a tip: If you are afraid of pouring too much water in each individual cell, you can use a clean medicine dropper to control the amount of water you pour in and also to take out any excess.
 A standard ice cube tray usually requires 8 ounces of water.
 Then you add your dry materials such as the Orange Zest.

 Put the ice cube tray in the freezer for a few hours or until the liquid has solidified.
 Then take the ice cube tray out and add the rest of your liquid so that the individual cells are completely filled up with water.
 Then put it back in the freezer so that it freezes entirely.
 The reason you need two steps to make the ice cubes is that your dry ingredients will tend to either float to the top or sink to the bottom; depending on what you use.
 To get the maximum amount of ‘wow’ out of these ice cubes you want the dry ingredients to be in the middle of the cube.

 I can’t wait for you to try the orange zest and honey ice cubes!
 The honey adds a bit of a warm flavor and it pairs beautifully with the orange zest.
 This is a combo that you can really snuggle up with.

 Voila!
 Garden inspired ice cubes for you and your family to enjoy!

-Nadia Ameri is the creator of Love, Live and Garden which a guide to garden inspired living.
-She is a psychologist turned blogger who aims to provide information on simple and fun ways to incorporate nature into everyday life.
+Nadia Ameri is a psychologist turned blogger who aims to provide information on simple and fun ways to incorporate nature into everyday life.